Munawwar/http-snapshotter/README.md

 # HTTP Snapshotter

-Take snapshots of HTTP requests for purpose of tests.
+Take snapshots of HTTP requests for purpose of tests (on node.js).

 WARNING: This module isn't concurrent or thread safe yet.
 You can only use it on serial test runners like `tape`.